SomeWeekendReading/someweekendreading.github.io/_posts/2021-02-01-need-for-speed.md

 too, long ago.
 So honest, we understand your need and are prepared to be reasonably sympathetic.
 But: please hold off on the wild parties until we all get vaccinated, ok?
 Because these are Granny Murder Parties, and your grammas don't wanna die.
-("Morituri&hellip; nolumus mori.", in the immortal words of [Terry Pratchett](https://en.wikipedia.org/wiki/Terry_Pratchett).)
+("Morituri&hellip; nolumus mori", in the immortal words of [Terry Pratchett](https://en.wikipedia.org/wiki/Terry_Pratchett).)

 Once we're all vaccinated, then you can cut loose with our blessing.
 I mean, sure, I'm still